Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Size and location of the main tumor

-Whether the cancer cells have spread to other parts of your body, based on imaging and laboratory tests
+If the cancer cells have spread to other parts of your body

 Remove or kill the cancer cells as quickly as possible, while doing as little damage as possible to nearby areas